 C257-002 Problem Solved, Energy Savers OR Career Exploration (SF201) Identify a problem (as problem windows, storage needs, inconvenient room arrangement, cost comparison, energy conservation, waste management, etc.) OR, explore a career related to home environment (what would it be, what education is needed, what would you do, etc.).
-Using poster, notebook, multimedia presentation (on CD) or other method, describe the problem and how it was solved OR your career exploration. (pages 74-93) C257-003 Solar, Wind or Other Energy Alternatives for the Home (SF201) Can be models, either an original creation or an adaptation of kit.
-If kit, label and explain what was learned and how the item could be used in or on the exterior of home. (pages 74-93) C257-004 Technology in Design (SF200) Incorporate technology into a project related to home environment or use technology to develop the design; for example, using conductive thread to create a circuit that enhances a wall hanging or create the design with a 3D printer.
+Using poster, notebook, multimedia presentation (on CD) or other method, describe the problem and how it was solved OR your career exploration. (pages 74-93)

+C257-003 Solar, Wind or Other Energy Alternatives for the Home (SF201) Can be models, either an original creation or an adaptation of kit.
+If kit, label and explain what was learned and how the item could be used in or on the exterior of home. (pages 74-93)

+C257-004 Technology in Design (SF200) Incorporate technology into a project related to home environment; for example, using conductive thread to create a circuit that enhances a wall hanging.